apache/buildstream/doc/source/modifyingandtesting.rst

 Creating a workspace
 ----

-A work space is a seperate directory containing a copy of the project sourcecode
+A work space is a seperate directory containing a copy of the project sourcecode.
+This would usually be used when you want to modify and test your code, without changing the original.
+This is very useful for trying out new patches and changes without risking loss of work.

-This example assumes you have a project that can be successfully built.
+This example assumes you have a project that can be built (Has the appropriate .bst files in place) `Note: The project does not need to build sucessfully, only have the ability to build`

 If not, go to :ref:`buildproject`